PolyhedraTech/m-n-CAk-examples/README.txt

 The simulation can be done over Z and over R and the results are equivalent because vicinity, nucleous and combination function are euqivalent and both models are based over the discrete topology.

 ## Running the Simulation
 To run the simulation, execute the `Wildfire_on_m_n-CAk.py` script.
+You must select to execute on R or on Z. Executing on Z implies the generation of the raster files from the vectorial files.
 A window with a slider will appear, allowing you to review the entire evolution of the wildfire model.

 ## Dependencies
 Ensure you have the necessary dependencies installed.
 You can install them using the following command: